 Rugby Mining was the top gaining TSXV stock, with Alset Energy, Foran Mining, Gold Reserve and Colorado Resources closing out the top five.

-A number of companies on the TSXV also saw strong weekly percentage gains.
+Still, a number of companies on the TSXV saw strong weekly percentage gains.
 The top five gainers for the week were:

 - Alset Energy (TSXV:ION)